 There are several different home-based jobs listed currently.
 Here’s what I’m seeing right now:

 - At-home Advisor, Chat (most popular position).

 As you can see, these are primarily customer service related positions that you will need a land line phone for as well as a quiet background to work.
 Some of the customer support is also chat-based.
 The Apple At-home Advisor position appears to have the most openings available and most of the information in this post is going to apply to that position since it’s the most common and also possibly the easiest one to get in on.

-From what I understand, there is not a set amount.
-It will vary depending on the job and your qualifications.
+The Apple at home advisor pay scale will vary depending on your qualifications.
 The pay is competitive however and your recruiter will discuss your rate with you once you’re offered the job.
 I have seen some quotes on various forums stating $14 an hour or better, but again this isn’t set in stone.
 Your rate could be less or more than that.

 Are you considered an employee or an independent contractor?